The many views of PowerPoint will help you prepare for your big presentation.

 How to Work With PowerPoint Views (Quick Video Tutorial)

 PowerPoint is a great tool for creating presentations.
 Views allow you to make edits, reorders slides, edit notes, and work efficiently in PowerPoint.
 Learn how to use PowerPoint Views in this short video:

 In the rest of this tutorial, I cover more details about the major views in PowerPoint for mastering your presentation files and how to get the most out of them.
 I also touch on more views you can use in PowerPoint as well.

 The Bravo PowerPoint Template has over 50 unique slides.
 It has picture placeholders that make adding images to the slide easy.
 Plus, this template comes with icons and device mockups.

 To change views, find the View button on PowerPoint's ribbon and click on it.
 Then, find the section on the left labeled Presentation Views.
 This tutorial will walk you through each of these views and how you can use them.

 Now that you know how to switch views, let's find out more about the different PowerPoint views and why you should work through them while building a presentation.

-Normal view is typically the default view for working in Microsoft PowerPoint.
+Normal View is typically the default view for working in Microsoft PowerPoint.
 This is a general purpose, do-it-all view that you're likely accustomed to.
 You can think of it as the primary editing view in PowerPoint.

-I use normal view as a starting point for my presentations.
+I use Normal View in PowerPoint as a starting point for my presentations.
 It's a general view for creating your presentations from.
 The stage area is used for building and styling your slides, and you can easily move to a different slides from the sidebar.